PhD

 A general rule of thumb should be to apply for 5 PhD programs, with 3 based on the best institutes or universities and 2 based on convenience.
 The motivation for applying to multiple PhD programs is to secure admission to the best university to pursue your doctoral degree.

-In this article, we will talk about how you can apply for a minimum number of PhD programs and get shortlisted for a maximum number of PhD programs.
+In this article, we’ll discuss strategies to apply to a minimum number of PhD programs and increase your chances of getting shortlisted for a maximum number of programs.

 Requirements of PhD